eymenefealtun/eymenefealtun/README.md

 ### Hi there I'm Eymen👋
-- 🔭 I'm currently learning C#
+- 🔭 I'm currently working on C#
 - 👯 open to collaborating on projects